A Generalized Newton Method for Subgradient Systems: Generalized Newton Algorithm in Composite Optimization

-\begin{Theorem}{\bf(local superlinear convergence of Algorithm~\ref{NM3}).} In addition to the standing assumption {\rm(H1)--(H3)} with $\ov=0$ therein, let $\varphi\colon\R^n\to\oR$ be prox-bounded on $\R^n$ and continuously prox-regular at $\ox$ for $0\in\partial\varphi(\ox)$ with constants $r,\ve>0$ from \eqref{prox}.
-Then there exists a neighborhood $U$ of $\ox$ such that for all starting points $x^0\in U$ we have that Algorithm~{\rm\ref{NM3}} is well-defined and generates a sequence of iterates $\{x^k\}$, which converges superlinearly to the solution $\bar{x}$ of \eqref{subgra-inc} as $k\to\infty$. \end{Theorem} \begin{proof} It follows from Lemma~\ref{rela}(i) that solving the subgradient inclusion \eqref{subgra-inc} for the class of prox-regular functions under consideration is equivalent to solving the gradient system $\nabla e_\lm\ph(x)=0$ with the ${\cal C}^{1,1}$ function $e_\lm\ph$ under the indicated choice of parameters.
-To apply Algorithm~\ref{NM} to the equation $\nabla e_\lm\ph(x)=0$, we need to check that assumptions (H1)--(H3) imposed in this theorem on $\partial\ph$ are equivalent to the corresponding assumptions on $\nabla e_\lm\ph$ imposed in Theorem~\ref{localconverge}.
+The next theorem justifies the existence and local superlinear convergence of iterates in Algorithm~\ref{NM4} under basically the standing assumptions of this paper.
+Note that we do not assume the convexity of the regularizer $g$ as in problems of convex composite optimization. \begin{Theorem}{\bf(local superlinear convergence of Algorithm~\ref{NM4}).} Let $\varphi=f+g$ be as in \eqref{QP}, where the regularizer $g\colon\R^n\to\oR$ is continuously prox-regular at the stationary point $\ox$ for $-A\ox-b$.
+In addition to the standing assumption {\rm(H1)--(H3)} with $\ov=0$, suppose that $g$ is prox-bounded on $\R^n$.
+Then there exists a neighborhood $U$ of $\ox$ such that for any starting points $x^0\in U$ we have that Algorithm~{\rm\ref{NM4}} is well-defined and generates a sequence of iterates $\{x^k\}$, which converges $Q$-superlinearly to the solution $\bar{x}$ of the subgradient inclusion $0\in \partial\varphi(x)$. \end{Theorem} \begin{proof} It follows from Proposition~\ref{FBEdiff} that solving the gradient system $\nabla \varphi_\gamma(x)=0$ gives us a solution to the original subgradient inclusion $0\in \partial\varphi(x)$ under the indicated choice of parameters.Furthermore, Remark~\ref{NMandNM4} gives us an opportunity to reduce solving the inclusion $0\in\partial\varphi(x)$ by Algorithm~\ref{NM4} to solving the equation $\nabla\varphi(x)=0$ for the function $\ph_\gg$ of class ${\cal C}^{1,1}$ by using Algorithm~\ref{NM}.
+To justify this reduction, we need to check that assumptions (H1)--(H3) imposed in this theorem on $\partial\ph$ implies the fulfillment of the corresponding assumptions on $\nabla\varphi_\gamma$ imposed in Theorem~\ref{localconverge}.